 FOCUS: Fostering a Compliance-Oriented Corporate Culture

 As a financial institution, MUFG is well aware of its obligation to strictly comply with corporate ethics and to abstain from business conduct that goes against its principles, even when clearly defined rules are not provided.
-MUFG is therefore striving to foster a corporate culture that does not tolerate unjust behaviors by periodically holding training sessions aimed at instilling its Corporate Vision and Principles of Ethics and Conduct.
+MUFG is therefore striving to foster a corporate culture that does not tolerate unjust behaviors by periodically holding training sessions aimed at instilling its Corporate Vision and MUFG Group Code of Conduct.
 Not merely lectures to facilitate the understanding of in-house rules among employees, these training sessions are designed to encourage participants to allow such vision and principles to guide every action they make.
 To that end, participants are asked to reflect on their own experience.
 At the same time, they hear their peers’ views on the subject and take time to think about what they learn.
 Often, these sessions involve lively discussions that, in turn, afford them valuable insights into what is it like to apply compliance principles in the course of day-to-day operations.

 Internal Reporting System and Accounting Auditing Hotline